 Ray Dybzinski, PhD

-I am an applied plant biologist with expertise both in the mathematical representation of complex natural and anthropogenically-forced systems (such as forests, farm fields, and grasslands) and in the connections between ecological theory, observations, and experiments.
-I’m striving to understand why plants have the traits that they do and how those traits will affect the pace of climate change.
-I’m using my understanding of the evolutionary and ecological forces that structure plant communities to devise agricultural practices that are more sustainable and supportive of ecosystem services.
+Dybzinski is an applied plant biologist with expertise both in the mathematical representation of complex natural and anthropogenically-forced systems (such as forests, farm fields, and grasslands) and in the connections between ecological theory, observations, and experiments.
+He's striving to understand why plants have the traits that they do and how those traits will affect the pace of climate change.
+He uses his understanding of the evolutionary and ecological forces that structure plant communities to devise agricultural practices that are more sustainable and supportive of ecosystem services.

-After graduating, I spent time at Princeton University, where I worked with Steve Pacala and his group to understand how forests will change under elevated atmospheric CO2 and how, in turn, those changes will feed back to further increase or reduce atmospheric CO2.
-Steve has an extraordinary ability to step back from a problem, ask broadly, “what’s actually going on here?”, assemble the knowledge necessary to construct a solid conceptual or mathematical model, and then use that model to come up with novel solutions to the original problem.
-I’m hopeful that some of that ability has rubbed off on me.
+After graduating, Dybzinski spent time at Princeton University, where he worked with Steve Pacala and his group to understand how forests will change under elevated atmospheric CO2 and how, in turn, those changes will feed back to further increase or reduce atmospheric CO2.
+Pacala has an extraordinary ability to step back from a problem, ask broadly, “what’s actually going on here?”, assemble the knowledge necessary to construct a solid conceptual or mathematical model, and then use that model to come up with novel solutions to the original problem.

 - PhD, Ecology, University of Minnesota, 2007